google/model-viewer/README.md

 `<model-viewer>` is a web component that makes rendering interactive 3D models - optionally in AR - easy to do, without writing any code, on as many browsers and devices as possible.
+This component will strive to have great defaults for rendering quality and performance.

 As new standards and APIs become available `<model-viewer>` will be improved to take advantage of them.
 If possible, fallbacks and polyfills will be